CalebBertrand/fullstack_dev_roadmap/roadmap.md

 I would recommend going over the cloud section first before hitting this.
 First, watch this short video on architecture: https://www.youtube.com/watch?v=ElMnHDSFaCw&list=PLwLLcwQlnXBxeirFuVX9D24UMLSGU65Tw this guy's channel has a lot of other good stuff.
 * Difference between a **Monolith** and **Microservices** - https://www.youtube.com/watch?v=GBTdnfD6s5Q
 * Difference between **Event Driven** and **RPC** Style Microservices - Event driven architecture is when each service emits events for things related to that service, and other services react to those events in whatever way they choose.
 RPC (remote procedure call) style architecture is more tightly coupled and is where services explicitly call for actions to be made in other services.
 The benefits of event-driven is things are very loosely coupled, while the downside is there can be a lot of noise and unnesecary messages.
 The benefits of RPC is it's much more direct but at the same time, that tight coupling can be bad. https://www.youtube.com/watch?v=STKCRSUsyP0
+* Start to think about the common components to a production system, and the pros or cons of using different tech stacks / services.
+Here are some categories to get you started:
+  	* Hosting services (example: serverless vs not)
+  	* Networks & firewalls
+  	* Caching services
+  	* Edge computing & CDNs
+  	* Database services, (example: SQL vs NoSQL)
+  	* Service registries (see: Eureka)

 ## Methodology